Skip to main content

 To provide the best possible care for our patients and visitors from diverse backgrounds and rural locations, we are continually working to meet their needs in a safe and supportive environment.

-The Aboriginal & Torres Strait Islander Liaison Health and Wellbeing Hub (Hub) at the RAH is centrally located in the main entrance on level 3 (ground floor).
+The Aboriginal & Torres Strait Islander Health and Wellbeing Hub (Hub) at the RAH is centrally located in the main entrance on level 3 (ground floor).

 Opening hours are Monday to Friday from 8:30 am to 4:30 pm.